BonsaiAI/bonsaiai.github.io/source/includes/_api-reference.html.md

-# HTTP API Reference
+# API Reference

 The Bonsai AI Engine provides programmers and data scientists with a new way of building sophisticated ML and AI applications.
-This HTTP API is at the core of how programmers interact with the AI engine.
+This API is at the core of how programmers interact with the AI engine.

- The Bonsai BRAIN HTTP API has several features:
+ The Bonsai BRAIN API has several features:

 * Managing BRAINS on the AI engine.
 * Connecting simulators for training and use.